A Glimpse of Empire Cave's Biodiversity

 Rare Landform, Rare Creatures

 Formed within the fractured marble bedrock of the central coast of California’s largest karst landscape, Empire Cave is the primary habitat of a diverse assembly of organisms, several of which are restricted to the cave environment.
-While over 70 invertebrate species have been found within the Cave Gulch cave system, which includes Empire Cave, at least 40 are known to call Empire Cave home (Ubick 2001).
-Of these, several are thought to be endemic, including MacKenzie’s cave amphipod (Stygobromus mackenziei) and an undescribed aquatic isopod (Calasellus sp. nov.).
-Among the rarest species is the Dolloff's cave spider (Meta dolloff), originally described from Cave Gulch, and the Empire Cave pseudoscorpion (Fissilicreagris imperialis), endemic to three caves in the Cave Gulch system.
+Seventy-six species have been found within Empire Cave, most of which are invertebrates (Elliot et al. 2017).
+Of these, at least four are thought to be endemic to Empire Cave, having been found nowhere else on Earth.
+These include MacKenzie’s cave amphipod (Stygobromus mackenziei), Empire Cave amphipod (Stygobromus imperialis), and an undescribed aquatic isopod (Caecidotea sp. nov.), and Empire Cave psuedoscorpion (Neocthonius imperialis).
+Among the rare species is the Dolloff's cave spider (Meta dolloff), originally described from Cave Gulch, and the cave pseudoscorpion (Fissilicreagris imperialis), endemic to three caves in the Cave Gulch system.
 Despite its rare fauna, assessment of the cave’s biodiversity is rarely done and no formal monitoring program exists.
-This downloadable poster presents findings from an informal field survey on August 18th, 2016, where the biodiversity discovered included one vertebrate, four hexapods, two myriapods, one oligochaeta, six arachnids and two fungi.
-What else may be found with further careful, scientific exploration?
+We aim to develop such a monitoring program to document further changes in the cave's biodiversity.

 Empire Cave Biodiversity poster